Hampshire Hikes & Historical Sites

 We arrive in Ho Chi Minh City and transfer to our hotel to relax awhile before taking a walking tour of the city.
 We will take a stroll toward the Saigon River along Dong Khoi Street, which figured prominently in Graham Greene’s famous novel, The Quiet American, to the Saigon Opera House, a commanding building completed in 1901.
 Shelled during World War II, it was used to shelter French citizens fleeing North Vietnam in 1954, the year Vietnam earned its independence from France.
 We will walk by Notre Dame Cathedral, Reunification Palace, where a North Vietnamese tank crashed through the gates in 1975 to end a war that killed an estimated 58,000 Americans and 3 million Vietnamese, the Post Office building which still displays its obvious French inheritance and Times Square.
 We walk back to the hotel along the river bank.
 This evening we will have dinner in the hotel.

-Today is a busy day so we have an early start.
+Today we have an early start.
 Plan on leaving the hotel at about 08.30.
 First we visit the Cu Chi Tunnels.
 The cramped tunnels were central to some of the war’s strategic operations, including the famous 1968 Tet Offensive, and they didn’t escape damage.
 American bombers dropped huge quantities of bombs leaving tell-tale craters behind.
 The tunnels served not only as living quarters, but as supply routes and hospitals for thousands of guerrilla fighters.
 Many Viet Cong died there from malaria and other diseases.
 Today they are viewed by some as a testimony to the Vietnamese people’s resiliency.
 On returning to Ho Chi Minh City we will have some free time to relax or explore further.

 Today we fly from Ho Chi Minh City to Danang and travel by road to Hoi An.
 The drive takes about 1 hour.
 On arrival we can relax at the hotel or take a quick introductory stroll to include a visit to see how silk is made using methods used for hundreds of years.